Annual women in business tracker finds little change at the top of the corporate ladder

 - hire more female graduates: in an average year, just 21% of the graduates mid-market businesses hire are women.
 This will help unpack the current male bias around hiring and promotion that is key to increasing diversity.

 The 2014 women in business report, ‘From classroom to boardroom’, follows the careers paths of women across the globe, asking where the key barriers are and how these can be overcome.
-Key highlights from the report:
+Key highlights include:

 - the education of girls is empowering and boosts economic growth; more and more girls are getting into education, with massive strides made in the developing world